Indian Folk Art - Adult Coloring Book is now available. Grab your copy now!!!

 A lot of you wanted me to post a video on ‘Balcony Decor‘,

-so here I am with some pocket-friendly ideas to give your balcony a quick makeover.
+So here I am with some pocket-friendly ideas to give your balcony a quick makeover.

 Balcony Garden Makeover

-We’ll take one step at a time and will decorate just one corner of the balcony today and in some other post, I’ll show you how you can give a makeover to the entire balcony.
+We’ll take one step at a time and will decorate just one corner of the balcony today, and in some other post, I’ll show you how you can give a makeover to the entire balcony.
 Since I’m talking about Indian Balconies, all the elements I’m discussing here are quite traditional and ethnic Indian.

 Balcony Garden Makeover